i4Trust/tutorials/PacketDelivery-ReferenceExample/i4Trust-Marketplace/README.md

 ### Orion-LD

-Adjust values file for [orion-ld](https://github.com/FIWARE/helm-charts/blob/main/charts/orion/values.yaml) according to your needs and install them on your cluster:
+Orion-LD also needs to be installed, since TIR component depends on it.
+Check [chart repo](https://github.com/FIWARE/helm-charts/blob/main/charts/orion/values.yaml) to see the default values to install it.
 ```shell
 helm dependency build orion-ld/
 helm install --namespace demo-marketplace orion-ld ./orion-ld/ -f ./orion-ld/values.yaml